9968 Serpe

-Physical characteristics

-Diameter and albedo

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, the asteroid measures 12.355 kilometers in diameter and its surface has an albedo of 0.088.

-Rotation period

 As of 2017, no rotational lightcurve has been obtained of Serpe.
 The body's rotation period and shape, as well as its spectral type remain unknown.